abilandz/PH8124/Lecture_4/Lecture_4.md

 ```
 the user is given 5 seconds to provide some input from a keyboard.
 If the user within the specified time interval does not provide any input, the **read** command reaches the timeout and terminates.
 The code execution proceeds like nothing happened.
 Therefore, within the specified time interval we are given the chance to type something and to modify the default execution of the code.
 All the above flags can be combined, which can make the usage of **read** command quite handy, and your scripts both interactive and flexible during execution.

-The command **read** can be used in some other contexts as well, e.g. to parse the file content line-by-line in combination with the **while** loop --- this is covered at the end of today's lecture.
+The command **read** can be used in some other contexts as well, e.g. to parse the file content line-by-line in combination with the **while** loop &mdash; this is covered at the end of today's lecture.